 Courses offered by the School of Earth Sciences are listed under the subject code EARTHSCI on the Stanford Bulletin's ExploreCourses web site.
 Courses offered by departments and programs of the school are linked on their separate sections, and are available at the ExploreCourses web site.

-The School of Earth Sciences includes the departments of Geological and Environmental Sciences, Geophysics, Energy Resources Engineering (formerly Petroleum Engineering), and Environmental Earth System Science; and three interdisciplinary programs: the Earth Systems undergraduate and co-terminal M.S. program, the Emmett Interdisciplinary Graduate Program in Environment and Resources (E-IPER), and the Earth, Energy, and Environmental Sciences Graduate Program (EEES).
-The Earth Systems Program and E-IPER offer study in biophysical and social dimensions of environment and resources, while EEES is intended for students working across departments and disciplines within the School of Earth Sciences.
+The School of Earth Sciences includes the departments of Geological and Environmental Sciences, Geophysics, Energy Resources Engineering (formerly Petroleum Engineering), and Environmental Earth System Science; and two interdisciplinary programs: the Earth Systems undergraduate and co-terminal M.S. program and the Emmett Interdisciplinary Graduate Program in Environment and Resources (E-IPER).
+The Earth Systems Program and E-IPER offer study in biophysical and social dimensions of environment and resources.

 The aims of the school are: